What’s your post-65 KiwiSaver plan?

 If you choose to remain invested in the scheme, depending on your needs and goals, you could:

 - Withdraw large lump-sum amounts every now and then.
-For example, you might want to use your KiwiSaver money to pursue some long-held goals or hobbies.
+For example, you might want to use your KiwiSaver savings to pursue some long-held goals or hobbies.
 The potential downside of this option is that you need to be careful not to spend too much, too soon.
 The end goal is to ensure you can enjoy the lifestyle you have worked so hard for – for as long as possible.

-- Trickle out your KiwiSaver funds to make them last a while.
-There are multiple key benefits to doing this: if you withdraw piece by piece, you can use your KiwiSaver as retirement income to supplement your NZ Super payments (which is likely not enough for a comfortable retirement lifestyle).
+- Trickle out your KiwiSaver savings to make them last a while.
+There are multiple key benefits to doing this: if you withdraw piece by piece, you can use your KiwiSaver savings as retirement income to supplement your NZ Super payments (which is likely not enough for a comfortable retirement lifestyle).
 Some people find it easier to manage their retirement funds this way.
 Plus, you can make your money continue to work for you, earning interest and returns to grow your funds even further.

 Other ways to maximise your nest-egg